Speak With A Construction Drone Expert

 Thermal images can be customized using various color palettes, such as “hot white” (hot areas in white, cool areas in black) or “rainbow” (hot areas in red/yellow, cool in blue/black).
 For combined optical and thermal imaging, EO/IR solutions integrate visible and thermal sensors, useful for precise inspections.

-Key thermal payloads include the DJI H20T (with a radiometric thermal camera), Mavic 3 Enterprise Series, Autel EVO II Enterprise 640T, and FLIR Vue TZ20-R. The TZ20-R offers dual thermal sensors with different focal lengths, enabling 20x zoom with greater clarity and four times more thermal pixels than competitors.
+Key thermal payloads include the DJI H30T (with a radiometric thermal camera).
+The Mavic 3 Enterprise Series, Autel EVO II Enterprise 640T, and FLIR Vue TZ20-R also include dual sensors.
+The TZ20-R offers dual thermal sensors with different focal lengths, enabling 20x zoom with greater clarity and four times more thermal pixels than competitors.

 LiDAR